 The institution granted its first bachelor’s degrees in 1898, and then served as an academy until 1918.
 After two years of reorganization, it became Pacific Lutheran College in 1920, offering a two-year junior college program.
 PLC merged with Everett’s Columbia College in 1920 and Spokane College in 1929.
 In the 1930s, PLC resumed the four-year program, granting baccalaureate degrees in education in 1939 and in the liberal arts in 1942.
 Graduate degree programs were added in the 1950s, beginning with Nursing.
 The institution resumed the name Pacific Lutheran University in 1960.

 PLU is affiliated with the Evangelical Lutheran Church in America (ELCA) and is sponsored by the more than five hundred congregations of the Pacific Northwest Region 1 of the ELCA.
 The University welcomes students from all races, religions, ethnic groups, nationalities, sexual orientation, and heritages in order to create a rich and rewarding interpersonal campus environment.
-PLU includes the College of Arts and Sciences as well as professional schools of Arts and Communication, Business, Education and Kinesiology, and Nursing.
+PLU includes the College of Health Professions, the College of Humanities, Interdisciplinary Studies, and Social Sciences, the College of Natural Sciences, and the College of Professional Studies.
 Undergraduate students may choose from a variety of majors and minors, and graduate degrees are offered in business administration, creative writing, education, finance, marketing research, marriage and family therapy, and nursing.